 “Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.”

-- Right now, natural forcings are very slowly cooling the climate.
-However, much more powerful anthropogenic forcings are causing temperatures to increase, and the rate is accelerating.
+- Right now, natural forcings are very slowly cooling the climate (Fig. 1).
+However, powerful anthropogenic forcings are causing temperatures to increase.
+And the rate is accelerating.